A beautiful example of applied art.

 Ribbon collection

-The Ribbon® (F582) is an armchair and is available with an optional footstool (P582).
+The Ribbon® collection consists of a comfortable armchair (F582) and a optional footstool (P582).

 Construction